Website Design & Development – How to make websites work on many levels.

 Comparison shopping doesn’t come into play.

-Six months later you need new locks on the doors of your office.
+But here’s a completely different buying scenario: Six months later you need new locks on the doors of your office.
 There’s valuable stuff in there, so you find yourself searching, once again, for a locksmith.
-But this time you have a completely different set of needs and expectations.
+But this time you have a dramatically different set of needs and expectations.

 The first impression level.